Effects of planetary day-night temperature gradients on He 1083 nm transit spectra: Methods and models

-We employ the ideal gas equation of state with the gas adiabatic index $\gamma =1.0001$.
+We employed the ideal gas equation of state with the gas adiabatic index $\gamma =1.0001$.
 The behavior along adiabats is nearly isothermal, but gas in the domain includes the planetary and stellar winds with widely different temperatures.
-We adopt an isothermal equation of state in order to focus on outflow dynamics rather than its thermodynamics.
+We adopted an isothermal equation of state in order to focus on outflow dynamics rather than its thermodynamics.
 In particular, the details of radiative heating and cooling are therefore ignored by adopting a single temperature as a crude representation of the balance of these processes.
 A more detailed approach could self-consistently treat this physics, but at the expense of the simplified, parameterized approach that lets us change model properties and observe the effects on the system.

-We take into account the gravitational influence of the two bodies, while the backreaction of the outflow on the planetary orbit and the effect of radiation pressure at 1083~nm on the gas dynamics are neglected.
-Each simulation is run for $3\times 10^{6}$~s, equivalent to slightly over 6 orbits of the planet around the star.
+We took into account the gravitational influence of the two bodies, while the back-reaction of the outflow on the planetary orbit and the effect of radiation pressure at 1083~nm on the gas dynamics were neglected.
+Each simulation was run for $3\times 10^{6}$~s, equivalent to slightly over six orbits of the planet around the star.

 The density and pressure of the stellar surface are constant and are related by the hydrodynamic escape parameter $\lambda_*$, which denotes the ratio between the gravitational potential $U(R_*)$ and thermal energy $k_B T(R_*)$.
 Thus, the pressure on the stellar surface is determined by the density of the stellar surface, $\rho_*$, and $\lambda_*$.
 All our models use a value of $\lambda_* = 15$.
 Similarly, the pressure on the planetary surface is defined as